LuluYangLLY/micro-frontend-learning/micro-app-react-cra/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+After convert to single-spa application, can't to use [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Must use single-spa playground to test.

 ### `yarn test`